MrSohailAhmad/MrSohailAhmad/README.md

 ## Summary

 <p>
 Hello!
-I am a Full Stack Developer with a passion for developing innovative and user-friendly web applications.
+I am a Software Engineer with a passion for developing innovative and user-friendly web applications.
 With 2+ years of experience in the industry, I have honed my skills in JavaScript, node.js, React, Next.js, Nest.js, Mongo DB, Postgresql, MySQL, FastAPI.

 I have a strong understanding of the software development life cycle and have worked on projects ranging from simple websites to complex web applications.
 I am always striving to stay up-to-date with the latest technologies and industry trends, and I am dedicated to delivering high-quality solutions to my clients.